labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step2.md

     return records
 ```

-This function reads a CSV file, applies the specified type conversions to each column, and returns a list of dictionaries where keys are column headers and values are the converted data.
+This function first opens the specified CSV file.
+It then reads the headers of the CSV file, which are the names of the columns.
+After that, it goes through each row in the file.
+For each value in the row, it applies the corresponding type conversion function from the `types` list.
+Finally, it creates a dictionary where the keys are the column headers and the values are the converted data, and adds this dictionary to the `records` list.
+Once all rows are processed, it returns the `records` list.

 ## Testing the Utility Function

-Let's test our utility function by opening a Python interpreter and using it to read the portfolio data.
-Open a terminal and type:
+Let's test our utility function.
+First, open a terminal and start a Python interpreter by typing:

 ```bash
 python3
 ```

-Now, use the function to read the portfolio data:
+Now that we're in the Python interpreter, we can use our function to read the portfolio data.
+The portfolio data is a CSV file that contains information about stocks, such as the name of the stock, the number of shares, and the price.

 ```python
 import reader